-The following is a general description of the recreation resources at the former Fort Ord.
-Specific documents consulted in order to identify recreation standards for the recreation planning at the former Fort Ord include the General Plan of the City of Seaside and the General Plan of the City of Marina.
-The Monterey County Department of Recreation was directly contacted.
+The following is a general description of the recreation resources at the former range of accessible recreational Fort Ord.
+Specific documents consulted in order to identify recreation standards experiences for residents and for the recreation planning at the former Fort Ord include the General Plan of visitors alike. the City of Seaside and the General Plan of the City of Marina.
+The Monterey County Department of Recreation was contacted directly.